 Children add something so special to this season.
 I have precious childhood memories of Christmas.
 How precious are the memories, even more so, of our own children and Christmas.
 Now the grandchildren.
-As I reflect on Christmases past and present, I wonder, have we been caught up in the materialism of our age, buying our children’s happiness, with gifts quickly forgotten?
+As I reflect on Christmases past and present, I wonder, do we attempt to buy our children’s happiness with gifts quickly forgotten?
 Do we fail to devote as much joy, expense, and effort in giving the gifts that last a lifetime?
 So here is my suggested list of gifts for parents to give to their children.
-A list for grandparents to give.
+A list for grandparents to give to their grandchildren.
 Give these gifts now and throughout the year.
 You do not need a check, cash, or plastic to buy them.
-You simply need all of your heart, all you mind, all your soul, and all your strength.
+You simply need all your heart, all your mind, all your soul, and all your strength.

 Gift two–RESPECT!
 You must be aware of the importance of each of your children as individuals.
 Respect means treating your children with every courtesy and consideration you give to others.
 They are children.
 They are not inferior creatures.
 Children are not your play things or pets.
-So to give respect you must be considerate of their feelings and their emotions.
+Respect your children.
+Be considerate of their feelings and their emotions.
 Do not belittle them.
 Encourage them.

 Gift three–ACCEPTANCE!
-God’s love is seen in this–”while we were still sinners, Christ died for us (Romans 5:8).
+God’s love is seen in this–“while we were still sinners, Christ died for us” (Romans 5:8).
 God accepts you where you are, as you are.
 He patiently bears with you, teaching you, encouraging you, helping you become what you can be.
-Every child is different than the rest.
-They are different in gender, age, maturity, personality, interests, the rate of physical, mental and spiritual growth.
+Every child is different.
+They are different in gender, age, maturity, personality, interests.
+Every child grows at a different rate physically, mentally, and spiritually.
 One never gets into trouble.
 Another gets into trouble all the time.
 Each one needs to know she is accepted for who she is.
 “If only you were like your brother!”
 She is not her brother.
 She needs you to accept her where she is, as she is.
 Just as God accepts you.

 Gift four–LISTENING!
-Love, respect, and acceptance, are all present or are all absent in the way you listen to your children.
-Listen, get on your child’s eye-level.
+Love, respect, and acceptance, are present or absent in the way you listen to your children.
+Listen!
+Get on your child’s eye-level.
 Listen in order to hear.
 Listen to understand.
 Listen to be able to patiently respond.
 Listen, hear your child’s concerns.
 Respect his feelings.
 Listen through.
 Do not interrupt.

 Gift five–TIME!
 Time with your children.
 Time–sitting down at the supper table, talking, laughing, listening, not rushing.
 Time–going on a hike, playing a board game, throwing a ball.
 Time–as a family working together around the house, playing together, worshiping God together.
 Time–listening, talking.
 Time–when you place being with your children ahead of things you would rather be doing.
 Time–interacting with your children.

 Gift six–DISCIPLINE!
 “The Lord disciplines those he loves, as a father the son he delights in” (Proverbs 3:12).
-It is so easy to see discipline only as punishment.
+It is easy to see discipline only as punishment.
 Discipline is much more.
 Discipline is all that is involved in teaching and guiding your children.
+Love, respect, acceptance, listening, and time are all part of discipline.
 The goal of discipline is to lead your children into adulthood as people who are able to make wise choices.
 The goal is to lead them to living responsibly in relationships with others.